byuitechops/BYUI-Canvas-Admin-Tools/scripts/addBlueprintParent/projectCaptureDocAddBlueprintParent.md

 #### Definition of Outputs

-Adds a `div` to the bottom of the LMS that contains a link to the parent course
+Adds a `div` to the bottom of the user's instance of the web page that contains a link to the parent course

 <!-- List here a type definition for each output?
 For example, if the changes are directly to the LMS, list all changes that occur.
 If it is a CSV define the column names.
 If it is a JSON, give an example of the JSON structure. -->

 #### Destination of Outputs

-Directly on the LMS
+Directly on the user's instance of the webpage.

 <!-- Paragraph where/who to send outputs.
 To who?
 To where: Email, server, directly to LMS...?
 It would also include the steps to get access to the locations you need, such as getting added to a Trello Board, or access to a server, or the LMS. -->